 The following processes and procedures are intended to ensure survey data integrity and maintain proper handling and reporting of survey data in compliance with the Texas Public Information Act and FERPA guidelines.

 - Regardless of when a survey is requested or administered, CIS results are released after the Registrar's Office grade reporting process is completed.
-CIS returns provisional paper results by department as each department is completed and checked.
-Electronic CIS (eCIS) provisional results are available 2 days after official grade submission deadline.
-All officially recognized results (paper and electronic) are viewable approximately the third Friday of the next semester.
+Provisional results are available 2 days after official grade submission deadline.
+All officially recognized results are viewable immediately following the end of the provisional period.
 Every effort will be made to adhere to this schedule.

 - In compliance with Texas House Bill 2504, numerical survey results are posted online for the university community and the public.